 The consumer price index (CPI) in 1921 was 9.4.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 2.75% per year.
-Prices in 2017 are 1287.2% higher than prices in 1921.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 2.75% per year.
+Prices in 2018 are 1292.6% higher than prices in 1921.

 |CPI in 1921||9.4|